xavierScript/kora-rent-manager/README.md

 ---

-Licensed under MIT, following the original license by Kora.
+Licensed under MIT, following the original License by Kora.

 ---